Is your business still on the sidelines about investing in TikTok marketing?

 - Branded Effects

 Now, before we get into the differences between each of these, it’s important to note that paid TikTok ads are more expensive than ads on most other social media platforms.
-While you can run a Facebook or Instagram ad campaign with an investment of just $20, the minimum cost to run an ad campaign with TikTok for Business is $500.
+While you can run a Facebook or Instagram ad campaign with an investment of just $20, the minimum cost to run an ad campaign with TikTok for Business is currently $50, which has come down from its previous $500.

 TikTok’s in-feed ads are analogous to the ads you see between Instagram stories.
 When a user is flipping through their feed, one of these ads will show up eventually.

-One of the best features of in-feed ads is that you can make them pretty much indistinguishable from regular content if you want to.
+One of the best features of in-feed ads is that you can make them pretty much indistinguishable from regular content if you want to, as the example below illustrates.
 However, you also have the ability to add multiple CTAs and upload videos with intricate motion graphics if that suits your strategy better.
 Overall, they allow for a lot of creativity.

 Brand takeover ads appear immediately when users open the TikTok app.
 As you can imagine, these ads are extremely pricey (think tens of thousands of dollars), but they can reach very large chunks of TikTok’s user base immediately upon startup.